TritonDataCenter/registrar/README.md

 **zookeeper:** Service discovery records are maintained in a ZooKeeper cluster.
 The `"zookeeper"` top-level property describes how to reach that cluster.
-This should be a configuration block appropriate for [node-zkplus](http://github.com/mcavage/node-zkplus).
-See that project for details, but there's an example below that includes `"timeout"` and `"servers"` properties.
+This should be a configuration block appropriate for [node-zkstream](http://github.com/joyent/node-zkstream).
+See that project for details, but there's an example below that includes `"sessionTimeout"` and `"servers"` properties.

 **registration:** The `"registration"` object describes the service discovery records that will be inserted into ZooKeeper.
 These control the DNS names that